How to Choose the Right Cold Weather Tent

 - 【2 PERSON TENT】Enough room for 2 adults.
 Small compact and lightweight…

 Economy meets quality with this GeerTop tent.
 First, it is great for backpacking because it is such a small size when it’s packed away (17.3 inches x 6.7 inches) and it only weighs a little over six pounds.
 On top of that, it’s straightforward and quick to set up, and the same goes for taking it down.

 The poles are aluminum, but they are skinny so they may not be as strong as comparable tents.
 Because of this, we won’t vouch for its ability to withstand high winds.
 However, there are a lot of redeeming qualities of the tent that make it attractive.
 For example, the floor is made of a PU material with a 5000mm waterproof rating.
 It has a gear loft and a lot of storage pockets.

-Bottom Line: As far as performance is concerned, this is a middle of the road tent.
+- The breathability isn’t the best, so you may have problems with condensation.Bottom-Line: As far as performance is concerned, this is a middle of the road tent.
 However, it does an excellent job of keeping you warm when you use the rain fly with it.